Among Florida’s many beautiful islands, Virginia Key hardly earns a mention.

 City leaders said the stadium was too damaged by Andrew to be repaired and it never re-opened.
 It sat empty for 20 years, attracting graffiti artists, trespassing skateboarders, lovers of architecture and photographers.

 Finally, the grassroots effort to save the stadium determined the hurricane damage was not serious and supporters began a determined effort to save it.
+This effort, backed by luminaries like Gloria Estefan and Jimmy Buffet has been going on for years, but has not overcome the financial hurdles.

 In the meantime, the best way to see the stadium is from the water and, if you ask me, by kayak.